 Arne Roock and Håkan Forss are good friends and incredibly experienced Lean/Agile organization coaches who have made substantial contributions to advancing the Lean/Agile/Kanban community.
 Since Arne moved to Stockholm in 2017, we get to meet and talk more regularly.
 In several of these conversations we touched the pros and cons of the SAFe framework.
 We agreed that we would need a longer discussion to properly discuss the topic, so Arne invited Håkan and me, and we recorded our conversation, which went on for over an hour.
 When we had drinks later that evening, Håkan said that he felt like he had been roasted (of course in a very friendly way).
 Although this was not our intention, we all agreed that it would be a great concept :-) Here’s the second part of our Lean-Agile Roast on SAFe.
 Part one and three are posted on Arne’s and Håkan’s blogs.
 If you prefer to listen to the whole conversation, you can download the audio file here.

-Arne: And, Erik, with with all your skepticism about SAFe do you see any good parts?
+Arne: And, Erik, with your skepticism about SAFe do you see any good parts?

 Arne: One thing I hear consistently from different people is that big room planning is super helpful, and whether or not you’re using SAFe a lot of people believe that big room planning would benefit the organization a lot.
 Do you have any experience with that yet?